Blog Series on Thinking and Working Politically and Inclusively

 Political economy analysis (PEA) and related approaches to programming (known as Thinking and Working Politically or TWP) have at times been subject to the criticism that--through their intentional focus on working with local forces, and attempting to harness the interests of elites in favor of reform--they may inadvertently reinforce exclusionary norms and practices, particular with regard to gender.
 Recent publications from other development thinkers have reflected on the extent to which gender awareness has been combined with PEA and TWP, and considered approaches to doing so more effectively.
 First, case studies and a review of literature conducted by the Development Leadership Program at the University of Birmingham in the UK explore the lessons from programs that successfully combined political sensitivity and gender awareness.
 Additionally, the Gender and Development Network, also based in the UK, has produced guidance on “gendered PEA.”

-This page will ultimately link to four blogs that reflect upon these new resources in connection with USAID’s experiences with PEA and TWP.
-Each will be added as they are posted online.
+This page links to four blogs that reflect upon these new resources in connection with USAID’s experiences with PEA and TWP:

-The final blog will reflect on recent experience within USAID, and consider the path forward, including tools to effectively merge considerations around gender and inclusion.
+Finally, Thinking and Working Politically and Inclusively: How We’ve Done; Doing Better reflects upon recent experience within USAID, and considers the path forward, including tools to effectively merge considerations around gender and inclusion.

 Please note that while the principles discussed can be applied to all aspects of inclusion, the current resources are focused on gender, as a key dimension.
 As further resources and learning become available, we’ll look to share more.